ArctosDB/documentation-wiki/_documentation/specimen-citations.markdown

 ### **Searching Specimen Citations**

-Searching for specimens by the nature of their citation, or for specimens that have been cited, can be done from the “Usage” segment of the Arctos search form (SpecimenSearch.cfm).
+Searching for specimens by the nature of their citation, or for specimens that have been cited, can be done from the "Usage" segment of the Arctos search form (SpecimenSearch.cfm).
 Type specimens can also be sought using Nature of ID = type specimen in the Identification and Taxonomy segment of the same form.
 Because this kind of Nature of ID